 Almost immediately after the leaked document appeared, Assad supporters and various conspiracy theorists began claiming that it disproved the FFM’s findings and exonerated the regime.Source

-To disagree with the final report and lend support to the leaked documents does not make you an “Assad supporter” and/or a “conspiracy theorist”.
+To disagree with the final report and to lend support to the leaked documents does not make you an “Assad supporter” and/or a “conspiracy theorist”.
 Brian uses these terms deliberately in an attempt to discredit the person.
-However, this is a good example of the tactics employed by the chemical staging denialist echo-chamber.
+This is a good example of the tactics employed by the chemical staging denialist echo-chamber.
 They all use the same terminology and all employ the same groupthink.

 One last example of Whitaker’s denialism (there are many more) is in an exchange with Professor Hayward.
 Brian is really struggling at this stage to put the cat back in the bag.
 He is perplexed at how people are concluding that Henderson was at Douma as part of the FFM:

 The evidence was readily available to Whitaker, as it was to us all but, as stated, he refused to read what it said.
 The leaked FFM engineering sub team’s report answered all the questions he had at the time.

 Brian has now accepted, what the rest of us knew from the leaked document, that Henderson was at Douma yet he still tries to distance him from the FFM and paint him as some kind of outsider.

 Whitaker & the Gay Girl – Who Wasn’t

 For a man that loves to label others as “conspiracy theorists” Mr Whitaker is no stranger to them himself.
 But when Brian does conspiracies he makes Alex Jones look like a novice.